corykim0829/Tinder-Swipe-and-Match/README.md

 ## Firebase

-Save and fetch datas through Google Firebase firestore
+Save and fetch datas through Google Firebase database, firestore

+Users images would be saved in storage, users data would be saved in firebase database, firestore!

-## Commit 로그 규칙
+## Commit Log Convention

 - 포멧 : `{prefix}: {변경 내용}`
 - prefix